Modern Slavery Act 2015

 In addition, the DCC Human Rights Policy sets out DCC’s specific commitment to operate to internationally recognised standards of human rights, including in relation to forced labour, child labour and unsafe working conditions.

-At DCC Vital, we have established our Supply Chain Integrity and Anti-Bribery and Corruption Risk Assessment Procedure and Code of Practice to reflect the requirements of these Group policies.
+At DCC Vital, we have established our Supply Chain Integrity and Anti-Bribery and Corruption Risk Assessment Procedure and Code of Practice to reflect the requirements of these Group policies and are available at https://www.dccvital.com/policy/.
 These documents outline the detailed requirements we follow at DCC Vital and which have been integrated into local company procedures.
-With the support of a third party audit our procedures have been updated and significantly improved.
-In addition, relevant DCC Vital companies participate in the NHS Labour Standards Assurance System including third party audit of our Supply Chain Integrity Procedures.
+A number of DCC Vital companies participate in third-party assessment and audit programmes such as the NHS Labour Standards Assurance System, SEDEX and ECOVADIS.
+Our companies also participate in customer evaluations of our compliance to labour standards and modern slavery requirements.

 As part of our compliance with the policies and procedures referred to above, we take the following steps: